cch01/IKP-Ethereum/README.md

 ## 3. Kick start any local blockchain services

-[Ganache](https://www.trufflesuite.com/ganache) will be a useful local development env tool.
+[Ganache](https://www.trufflesuite.com/ganache) will be a useful local blockchain development tool.

 ## 4. Deploy smart contracts on your local/testnet blockchain
 ```